postmodern/ruby-install/README.md

     $ ruby-install ruby

-Install a new stable version that was just released:
+Install the latest version that of Ruby:

     $ ruby-install --latest ruby

 Install a stable version of Ruby:

-    $ ruby-install ruby 2.2
+    $ ruby-install ruby 2.3

 Install a specific version of Ruby:

-    $ ruby-install ruby 2.3.0

-Install a recently released version of Ruby:

-    $ ruby-install --md5 MD5_OF_TAR_BZ2 ruby 2.3.4
+    $ ruby-install ruby 2.2.4

 Install a Ruby into a specific directory: